 Due to Brazil's global importance to the climate as the world's most biodiverse and fifth largest country, there is an urgent need to strengthen agency and engagement in the climate cause and environmental issues among Brazilian youth.

-European youth are global frontrunners in climate action, but to halt global warming, transformation is needed on a massive scale.
+European youth are often framed as global frontrunners in climate action, but to halt global warming, transformation is needed on a massive scale.
 Brazilian youth have scale and impact as the world´s most biodiverse country but, for many valid reasons, lack agency compared to their European peers.
 The project Politics of Nature // The Mobile Game proposes to address these gaps with a constructive approach aiming to engage, inspire and connect for action.

 Engaging Brazilian youth in climate action